What Is Cover 2 In Football? Explained

 If you’re looking for more in-depth breakdowns & coaching resources, visit our coaching resource page here.

-We’d love to hear your version of cover 2.
+We’d love to hear your version of Cover 2.
 If you play a different version, let us know by sending us a message on Twitter, @vIQtorySports.

 About the author

-Chris Haddad is the founder of vIQtory Sports.
-Chris has coached football for 12+ years and continues to coach at the high school level.
-He continues to study and provide valuable content for those looking to learn more about this wonderful game of football.
+Chris Haddad is the founder of vIQtory Sports & high school coach for over 12+ years.
+He has been featured as an authority on Hudl, Bleacher Report and countless other football-centric platforms.
+Chris continues to study and provide valuable content for those looking to learn more about the game of football.

 >